 The updated breakdown of where the bikes are built is as follows.

 Where are Triumph motorcycles made?
-85% of all Triumph motorcycles are now built at their 3 Thailand facilities.
-8.5% are assembled at their Brazilian facility and the remaining 6.5% (TFC models) are built at one of the Hinckley plants.
-All research and design remain at Hinckley.
+Around 20% of all Triumph bikes are built at a new Hinckley assembly facility.
+71% are built at their 3 Thailand facilities and the remaining 9% are assembled at their Brazilian plant.
+All research and design is carried out at Hinckley.